dotnet/docs/docs/core/tutorials/library-with-visual-studio.md

    The program prompts the user to enter a string.
 It indicates whether the string starts with an uppercase character.
 If the user presses the Enter key without entering a string, the application ends, and the console window closes.

-1. If necessary, change the toolbar to compile the **Debug** release of the `ShowCase` project.
+1. If necessary, change the toolbar to compile the **Debug** build configuration of the `ShowCase` project.
 Compile and run the program by selecting the green arrow on the **ShowCase** button.

    ![Visual Studio project toolbar showing Debug button](media/library-with-visual-studio/visual-studio-project-toolbar.png)